KalebKE/ME7Tuner/README.md

 * 650R 37 lbs/min air -> ~354% load -> ~740hp
 * 770R 48 lbs/min air -> ~460% load -> ~960hp

+##### Summary

+From the calculations it is clear why a stock B5 S4 MAF maxes out at 337 g/sec, why it has 349 cc/min fuel injectors and why KFMIRL (load) maxes at 191%.
+It is also clear that most 2.7T K04 cars just need larger fuel injectors (in many cases a larger MAF housing probably isn't needed) and minimal changes to the tune.
+Larger turbos will need a larger MAF and many of the maps will need to be signicantly modified which is where ME7Tuner comes in.

+### Do I need larger fuel injectors?

+If you are running anything larger than K03's you will need larger fuel injectors.

+### Do I need a larger MAF housing?

+With K03 turbos you will not need a larger MAF.
+It is likely that most K04 turbos won't need a larger MAF either.
+Anything larger than a K04 will certainly need a 83mm RS4 MAF or a 85mm housing with a Hitachi MAF.
+A 650R will likely need a HPX 89mm MAF and a 770R almost certainly will.

 ### Do I need another MAP sensor + 5120 hack?

 * Read [MAP Sensor](https://s4wiki.com/wiki/Manifold_air_pressure)